Did you know the average cost of replacing a roof is over $7,000? Practice active roof maintenance!

 Make sure the roof, gutters, flashing, and downspouts are all clear of debris before the winter storms begin.
 Look out for any pine needles and leaves that have accumulated.

-The gutters are the first place that freezing precipitation will accumulate making it important to stay on top of having clean gutters.
+The gutters are the first place that freezing precipitation will accumulate making it essential to stay on top of having clean gutters.
 Keep an eye on them to make sure there are no ice dams accumulated.

-If the gutters tear away the repair bill that will come with it won’t be pretty.
+When the gutters tear away the repair bill that will come with it won’t be pretty.
 Get rid of ice buildup at the first sign of formation to keep the gutters clean, strong and working.

 Another option is to hire a professional to clean the gutters thoroughly.